Animal use is highly regulated by federal law, government regulations, and local policy.

 Refine research methods to reduce animal use, improve efficiency, and ensure animal welfare

 Reduce any remaining animal use to the minimum necessary to achieve sound scientific results

 To learn more about the 3 R’s in research, visit this article by the USDA.

-AAALACi is a voluntary research accreditation organization that inspects research facilities and evaluates an institution’s research program.
-AAALAC’s minimum standards for accreditation are stringent, and program evaluations include in-depth reviews of policies, procedures, records, housing, staffing, facilities, and more!
+AAALAC is a voluntary research accreditation organization that inspects research facilities and evaluates an institution’s research program.
+AAALAC’s minimum standards for accreditation are stringent, and program evaluations include in-depth reviews of policies, procedures, records, housing, staffing, facilities, and a triennial in-person site inspection.
 AAALAC accreditation signifies excellence in research conduct, programming, and adherence to regulatory standards.